Auto Insurance Requirements in Kansas for 2025 (KS Minimum Coverage Guide)

 Frequently Asked Questions

-What are the minimum car insurance requirements in Kansas?
+What is the most basic requirement for auto insurance in Kansas?

-The minimum car insurance requirements in Kansas are liability insurance coverage of $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $25,000 for property damage.
+Kansas’s minimum car insurance requirements are liability insurance coverage of $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $25,000 for property damage.

 Do I need uninsured or underinsured motorist coverage in Kansas?

-While uninsured and underinsured motorist coverage is not required by law in Kansas, it is highly recommended to protect yourself in case of an accident with a driver who doesn’t have sufficient insurance.
+While uninsured and underinsured motorist coverage is not required by law in Kansas, protecting yourself in case of an accident with a driver who doesn’t have sufficient insurance is highly recommended.
+If you want to find more coverage, use our comparison tool.

 Can I use health insurance to cover injuries after a car accident in Kansas?